HearingHealthApp/Ruben/planning/project_proposal.md

 -Increase awareness through information

--Track surroundings and give suggestions regarding their environment
+-Track surroundings and give suggestions regarding their environment as a preventative measure for ear related concerns

 ## Expected Features List